 Chins 3 sets to failure.

 Other assistance work.

 Bench one set of 5, max

 Power clean 5 sets of 3.

 Very minimalist and simple.
 The volume day drives progress on intensity day, since intermediates are starting to have trouble recovering from heavy workouts.
 The squat work is fine; I've made progress using these percentages, but the upper body lifts (Bench and Press) need heavier percentages, I've found.
 I also prefer to workout four days a week, so splitting up upper and lower body volume and intensity days helps.
 It's easier to hit a volume PR in the bench if you're not squatting for five sets beforehand.
-Without further ado, here's my Texas Method variation (The Nathan Method, hah).
+Without further ado, here's my Texas Method variation.

 Sunday: Squat Volume Day

 Squat 90% of 5 rep max for 5 sets of 5.

 Power Cleans for 5 sets of 3.
 (Volume squats don't seem to affect my cleans; I think I actually clean better after several sets of squats.)

 A couple sets of barbell curls (Gotta get them gunz.)